TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Books
 *   Investigations

-*   Trump to Launch Tax Reform Push, But Hurdles Are Steep
 *   Trump Pledges Swift Financial Aid to Harvey's Victims
-*   Arpaio: McCain "Should Be on My Side...
-Sad, Him Using Me Like That"
+*   White House Launches Tax Reform Push, But Hurdles Are Steep
+*   Trump Talks Clean Up in Texas: "We Want to Do It Better Than Ever Before"
 *   Dems Aim for Competitive Rematches in 2018 House Races
 *   Republicans Weigh Fallout of Pardon for Arizona's Arpaio
 *   Presidential Job Approval